8 Questions for the Smithsonian's New Beer Historian

 TIME: Do you remember when you had your first beer or when your interest in beer began?

 McCULLA: Growing up, my dad very much fit into the history of home brewing in America, which was very popular in late 1980s, early 1990s.
 He comes from large family from Milwaukee, where beer is part of the culture.
 I remember being about 7 or 8 and helping him cap bottles in the kitchen and fermenting beer in the shower.
-The aromas of brewing beer weren't terrible appealing as a kid, so my sister and brother and I would tie bandanas around our faces.
+The aromas of brewing beer weren't terribly appealing as a kid, so my sister and brother and I would tie bandanas around our faces.

 How has the type of person who brews beer in the U.S. changed over time?

 We have records of figures like George Washington, who grew hops at Mount Vernon, but [in terms of] who exactly was brewing it, most likely it was enslaved men and women.
 The public persona of beer is relatively masculine.
 Taverns, which were also serving spirits or punch, have an interesting history of being important not just as social places, but as places where men could gather and talk about politics.
 But it was something that was brewed by women before America was founded.
 Native Americans brewed it, women did it.
-It was practical thing to drink when the water source wasn’t always certain.
+It was a practical thing to drink when the water source wasn’t always certain.

 In the 19th century, a huge wave of German immigrants came and brought a lager style of beer to America.
 What was being brewed in America [before] was more an English-style ale, which was heavier in terms of the feel of the beer.
 The German-style lager is very much a lighter style, more clean-tasting, effervescent.
 By the mid-20th century, in the late 1960s and early 1970s, people on the the West Coast became very enthusiastic and skilled home brewers—starting shops, clubs, and really new kinds of styles of beer.
 There was a real thirst, if you will.
 There are several reasons for that.
 Some of the people involved in brewing during this time period had served in the military.
 They had gone to Europe and sampled different kinds of beers produced in England, Belgium, Germany, and brought guides to them back and began brewing them at home.